swissi2000/ProbeApp-Test/docs/TripMap.md

 ![](/images/pa172.png)

-After pressing Cycle Start, a standard Bore Cycle will run to set the Touch Probe at the center of the gauge bore and then start the Trip Map measuring cycles in the selected step size, starting at the 9 o'clock position going clockwise.
+After pressing Cycle Start, a standard Bore Cycle will run first to set the Touch Probe at the center of the gauge bore and then start the Trip Map measuring cycles in the selected step size, starting at the 9 o'clock position going clockwise.

 #### Option Center Indicator
 A message will be displayed to use a Center Finder to place the center of the spindle at the exact center of the gauge bore.
 After the center has been indicated, replace the Center Finder with the Touch Probe and lower the probe tip into the gauge bore at probing height.
 Make sure you don't move the X and Y axis after the center has been indicated with the Center Finder before you start the Trip Map cycle.